dojoengine/book/src/cairo/hello-dojo.md

 We can see Our `Moves` and `Position` component has been registered, as well our `spawn` and `move` component.

-Now let's use GraphiQL IDE to fetch data about `Moves` component.
-In our browser you have to open the localhost `http://0.0.0.0:8080`, then input the the following query:
+Now let's use GraphiQL IDE to fetch data from `Moves` component.
+In your browser you have to open localhost `http://0.0.0.0:8080`, then input the the following query:

 ```json
 query {